Azienda Agricola Saxu

 I will never forget the abundance of produce and how neat all the crops looked!

 Latest addition to the saxu farm were the chicken.
 With their cute movable coop.
 The rooster is known by his double comb.
 What a guy!
-One time, we heard some riot down where the chicken were fertilising the land and soon we figured that there had been an eagle attack.
+One time, we heard some riot down where the chicken were fertilising the land and soon we figured that there had been a hawk attack.
 Few of them missing and the rest tucked in their chicken coop!
 We build a scarecrow, that we pretended was my blond girlfriend and monitored the situation.
 Few of the chicken came back from the neighbouring woods but I think at least one never returned.
 It felt like a scene from the Jurassic Park.

 I tried to show off by building some stairs to connect the terraces but to my frustration it was way more difficult than expected.
 I could not figure out how to make them stable and they seemed fiddling.